Need Last-Minute Holiday Fulfillment? Get Started Quickly With a 3PL

 When it comes to getting started with a new 3PL, the onboarding process can be slow and cumbersome.
-It can potentially take several months before you are even ready to start fulfilling orders with them.
+It can potentially take several months before you are even ready to start filling orders with them.
 Fortunately, this is not the case for every 3PL.

 Why partner with a 3PL?

 You may be overwhelmed, but the good news is that you don’t have to go at it alone.
 3PLs can offer many benefits to ecommerce businesses that find their order volume difficult to keep up with on their own.